 But surely there are some good points about working with them right?
 Right you are, as only the Sith deal in absolutes.
 Here are a few potential plus points about your newly minted planner.

 Fresher than a newly cut Daisy

 There is no denying it.
 There is a certain sort of energy, vigor, that younger folks have.
 You know what I’m talking about.
-New hires have a hunger, and ambition to prove themselves that just isn’t readily found in veterans.
+New hires have the hunger and ambition to want to prove their worthiness that just isn’t readily found in veterans.

 They are eager to prove themselves, willing to go the extra mile, and more likely to bend over backwards when it comes to service.
 As well they should, especially if they are serious in what they do.

 You will be more valued as a client

 Subtle, and not many people realize this.
 Who would they remember more: their first client or their 1,000th client?